Ellen Lathi, MD

 Bethany joined The Elliot Lewis Center in 2018.
 She has a degree from Springfield college with a major in Psychology and minor in Rehabilitation and Disabilities.
 Bethany has a strong interest in nursing and volunteer work.
 You can find Bethany in the office administering functional testing for multiple sclerosis, processing authorizations for disease modifying therapies and drawing labs.
 She plans to pursue nursing school in the future.

 Alexandra Potts, Clinical Assistant

-Alexandra is the Clinical Assistant at The Elliot Lewis Center.
+Alexandra is the part-time Clinical Assistant at The Elliot Lewis Center.
 She joined the team after graduating from the University of Rhode Island with a BS in Biological Sciences.
 After working as a nursing assistant and volunteering at South County Hospital’s Emergency Department she realized her passion for the medical field.
-She plans on going back to school to further her education in the near future.
 She loves working directly with patients, and enjoys being part of such a motivated and intelligent team!
-In her free time, she enjoys spending time outdoors with her dog and trying new restaurants in the Boston area.

 Georgia DeSoto, Medical Billing Specialist